 Hudson Marquez – Welcome to Stiletto

 Hudson Marquez is one of the founding members of the Ant Farm Collective, creator of the groundbreaking Cadillac Ranch art installation, and a co-founder of the TVTV video collective.
 He has been voted into the Broadcast Hall of Fame and has exhibited at the Whitney Museum of American Art, the Museum of Modern Art, the Houston Museum of Fine Art and the Houston Contemporary Arts Museum.
 As awareness and respect for his accomplishments continue to spread, you can expect to see his work in even more of the stalwart institutions regularly championed by Artforum, Art in America and the rest of the contemporary art zeitgeist.
+Whilst most people have a fetish for some of the things that are for sale here, it’s Stiletto’s that do it for Hudson.
 Welcome to Stiletto is a sexy paean to Hudson’s favorite obsession.

 “Let’s get it straight, high heels are about sex.
 Stiletto heels are about better sex.